 Rare 20p coins

-These are the most valuable 20p coins in the UK:
+Here are some of the most valuable 20p coins in the UK:

-- Isle of Man 20p – The Manx International Rally worth around £5
+- Isle of Man 20p: The Manx International Rally coin is worth around £5.

-- Gibraltar 20p – Worth about £3 at online auction.
+- Gibraltar 20p: This coin can fetch about £3 at online auction.

 Having been introduced nearly 30 years ago, there have been a few coins to commemorate events (see below), the 20p isn’t one The Royal Mint have often used for this purpose.